dejwk/roo_display/README.md

 ![img4](doc/images/img4.png)

-So far, we have been using the default background color, which we had set to `color::White` in the call to `device.init()`.
+So far, we have been using the default background color, which we had set in the call to `device.init()`.
 That default background may be overriden in the drawing context:

 ```cpp
 void loop() {